Wednesday, March 6

 • Edward

-8. Louisa May Alcott had a crush on Ralph Waldo Emerson when she was a young girl.
+8. Louisa May Alcott had a crush on Ralph Waldo Emerson as a young girl.
 She wrote a book called Moods.
-Some people believe that the two suitors who fall in love with female in the book are Ralph Waldo Emerson and Henry Daniel Thoreau.
+Some people believe that Ralph Waldo Emerson and Henry Daniel Thoreau are the two suitors who fall in love with the female in the book.

 9. Ralph Waldo Emerson was only seven years old when his father died from stomach cancer.
 He was raised by his mother, with help from his Aunt Mary Moody Emerson.